 The following support is given to artists participating in the program.

 ・ 1 artist (person/ group) ¥300,000 , travel cost (¥100,000 artist live outside of Japan, ¥50,000 artist lives within Japan) plus extra support for material fee.

 ・ Arrangement of translation volunteers, coordination with institutions and organizations.

 ・ Press materials and interaction with local art communities.

 ・ Documentation materials which Tenjinyama Art Studio has produced (photos and videos).

-・Accommodation studio A or B; one room per person (open 24-hours).
+・Accommodation studio A or B; one room per person or a group (open 24 hours).

 ・Other facilities in the building: Common areas on the ground floor / exhibition space / multi purpose rental studio.

 * Common areas are open to public.
 Artists are required to consult with members of staff in advance regarding usage of this space.